BreadOak/robot-model-hyu/README.md

 - Analytical derivatives of forward dynamics
 - Analytical derivatives of inverse dynamics

-To add model information to the CMakeLists.txt file in the /urdf2modelcasadi/urdf2model/examples directory and build the project:
+To add model information to the CMakeLists.txt file in the '~/urdf2modelcasadi/urdf2model/examples' directory and build the project.

+Run the generated file in '~/urdf2modelcasadi/build/examples'.